kkrue/Keyboard-Interval-Trainer/README.md

 6. You must use a browser that fully supports MIDI.
 Firefox doesn't.
 Chrome and Edge do.
 Others?
 Try your luck.
 Point your browser to https://localhost:5000.
 7. Enjoy.
 The next time you run it, all you need to do is execute node index.js.

-KNOWN ISSUES I PLAN TO FIX
+KNOWN ISSUES

 First of all, I publish fixes about once per week at this early stage, so check back often.
 Download the trunk if you want the very latest fixes.

 - Notes played out of range don't show.
 - The range is deceptive for chords.
 Due to their large span, the octave selection must be ignored.
 If you pick C4-F4, you will get chords in the range of C-F.
-- There are no exercises for chords beginning on sharped/flatted notes.
-This will take a bit of work.
+- Invalid note ranges are allowed.
+- Chords are a little unsophisticated in terms of music theory.
+I'm puzzling out how to improve this.

 INSTALLING THE CERTIFICATE ON WINDOWS 11: